-Another request in its December proposal was for the to join a moratorium on intermediate-range nuclear forces (INF) in Europe.
-In 2019, both the United States and withdrew from a 1987 treaty, under which both sides agreed not to deploy short- or intermediate-range nuclear missiles.
+Another Russian request in its December proposal was for the US to join a moratorium on intermediate-range nuclear forces (INF) in Europe.
+In 2019, both the United States and Russia withdrew from a 1987 treaty, under which both sides agreed not to deploy short- or intermediate-range nuclear missiles.
 Donald Trump, the US president at the time, pulled out of the INF treaty on the advice of his national security adviser, John Bolton.

-The world must do whatever it takes to obtain a ceasefire inand make it stick.
+The world must do whatever it takes to obtain a ceasefire in Ukraine and make it stick.
 Maybe UN Secretary-General Antonio Guterres or a special representative could act as a mediator, possibly with a peacekeeping role for the United Nations.
 This will not be easy.
 One of the still unlearned lessons of other conflicts is that it is easier to prevent war through serious diplomacy and a genuine commitment to peace than to end war once it has started.

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.

 For more than 10 years, Fair Observer has been free, fair and independent.
 No billionaire owns us, no advertisers control us.
 We are a reader-supported nonprofit.
 Unlike many other publications, we keep our content free for readers regardless of where they live or whether they can afford to pay.
 We have no paywalls and no ads.

 In the post-truth era of fake news, echo chambers and filter bubbles, we publish a plurality of perspectives from around the world.
 Anyone can publish with us, but everyone goes through a rigorous editorial process.
 So, you get fact-checked, well-reasoned content instead of noise.